ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 Date: 2021-08-30T21:06:13.588973
 Slug: domain-name
 Status: draft
-Summary: I bought a domain name - an address, a virtual place to call it home.
+Summary: I bought a domain name -- an address, a virtual place to call it home.
 The what, the how, the why and all those details for the curious.
 Category: Blog
 Tags: meta, software
 ---

-**TLDR;** The URL would soon be [fluid.quest][blog]
+**TLDR;** The URL of this website would soon be [fluid.quest][blog]

 Today, the thirtieth day of August 2021, as rain continue to shower on Stockholm nearly every day, I dedicated a few days on the hunt for a succinct domain name.
-For a long time, I was not convinced to spent a good handful of money on a virtual assets.
+For a long time, I was not convinced to spend a good handful of money on a virtual asset.

-After jumping ships from Blogger, to Wordpress, to Tumblr and finally to [GitHub][GitHub] pages using Pelican static-site generator, I thought I was done.
+After jumping ships from Blogger, to WordPress, to Tumblr and finally to [GitHub][GitHub] pages using Pelican static-site generator, I thought I was done.
 I had full control on the content and the site generation.
 It was made using open-source software, which means there was no way the toolchain will not